-In May 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users.
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-of-use subscription asset - an intangible asset and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBIT; and (4) requires note disclosures regarding a SBITA.
 GASB Statement No. 96 will be effective for the year ended December 31, 2023.
-Management does not believe that the implementation of this Statement will have a material effect on the financial statements.
+The implementation of this Statement did have a material effect on the financial statements.

-In June 2020, GASB issued Statement No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - amendment of GASB Statement Nos.
+GASB issued Statement No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - amendment of GASB Statement Nos.
 14 and 84, and a supersession of GASB Statement No. 32.
 The primary objectives of this Statement are to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
 GASB Statement No. 97 will be effective for the year ended December 31, 2022.
-Management does not believe that the implementation of this Statement will have a material effect on the PNCC's financial statements.
+The implementation of this Statement did have a material effect on the financial statements.